tnnrhpwd/saloncw/README.md

 # Salon CW

 This project was built for Salon CW Cuts, a great business full of great people.
-Visot the live site at [http://localhost:3000](http://localhost:3000).
+Visit the live site at [https://saloncw.netlify.app/](https://saloncw.netlify.app/).

 ## Available Scripts